Achari Gobhi Recipe (Cauliflower Curry With Indian Pickling Spices)

 • 1 teaspoon dry mango powder

-• 2 tablespoon ginger juliennes (Check how to make ginger juliennes here.)
+• 2 tablespoons ginger juliennes (Check how to make ginger juliennes here.)

 Lime juice, Kasuri methi, ginger and dry mango powder added to the pan.